Luckyfoxdesign/locgent/README.md

 # locgent

-Tool what generates html templates from localization JSON files. src folder has an example to test script.
+locgent is a script what generates html templates from localization JSON files. src folder has an example to test script.

 **Installing**